-Anniversaries are opportunities to reflect on where you have come from, understand where you are, and get clear on where you are going.
-They are also a wonderful time to adjust the compass and chart a new course together or just revel in your journey thus far.
+Anniversaries are opportunities to reflect on where you have come from, understand where you are, and get clear on where you are going as a couple.
+And love and marriage deserve a special celebration!
+And while wedding anniversaries are certainly noteworthy for celebrating, they are also a wonderful time to adjust the compass and chart a new course together or just revel in your journey thus far.

 As my husband and I are approaching our second wedding anniversary, I have spent some time reflecting on our first two years.
 We have grown and strengthened our bond and communication as well as conquered new challenges together.
 In my reflection, I wondered, "How can I celebrate this milestone in a way that truly honors myself, my husband, and our marriage?"

 Traditional Wedding Anniversary Symbols

 The traditional anniversary symbols are well-known representations of each year’s milestone.
 The traditional symbol for the second anniversary is cotton.
 The first year’s symbol is paper.
 Paper?
 Cotton?
 What do these things have to do with marriage?
 The greater the milestones, the more precious the representations become.
 Delicate fabrics, precious metals, and jewels represent anniversaries beginning around the ten-year mark.
 Earlier years are marked with more simple symbols and materials.